rifatcse09/pet_project/README.md

-# Containerized your laravel application with laradok
+# Containerized your laravel application with laraship

 This is a Laravel application containerized with PHP8.1, Nginx, MySQL, Worker, Mailhog, and Redis.
 It can be used as a base setup to quickly get started with Laravel development.